 Best Practices: Moving Documents and Folders from OneDrive to SharePoint

-Relocating data between sites (OneDrive or SharePoint) can be accomplished using either the Move or the Copy command within the Microsoft Tools.
+Relocating data between sites (OneDrive or SharePoint) can be accomplished using either the Move or the Copy command within the Microsoft Tools or Sync using the OneDrive Client.
 Each technique should be explored to ensure data reorganization meets requirements.

 Comparing Methods